scalevector-io/artefact-mirror/Technical Documentation.md

 ### License and Compliance

-This technical documentation is subject to the same MIT License as the project.
+This technical documentation is subject to the same Apache License 2.0 as the project.
 All mirrored artifacts retain their original licenses and compliance requirements.